-Written: March 2019 Reviewed: September 2021 Next Review: September 2023
+Written: March 2019 Reviewed: March 2024 Review: March 2027

 A fundamental part of our Anti Bullying policy is to create a climate where everyone is valued, and where they will be supported if they need help or forgiven if they have done something wrong.
-At Lavant CE Primary there is a fair system of rewards and sanctions (Refer to Behaviour policy).
+At Lavant CE Primary there is a fair system of rewards and consequences (Refer to Behaviour policy).
 This is used consistently throughout the school.
 The emphasis is always on positive reinforcement of good behaviour.